-Importance of a Medical Detox
+Importance of a Residential Detox

-During a medical detox, a specially trained detox team will have the client’s intake data available that can prepare them for any potential problem.
+During a residential detox, a specially trained detox team will have the client’s intake data available that can prepare them for any potential problem.
 This information helps to alert the detox team if there is a health condition or a history of acute withdrawal syndrome.
 Throughout the detox process the team will monitor the client’s vital signs so they can identify any serious symptoms.

-The delirium tremens (DTs) is a very serious development that constitutes a medical emergency.
-While the DTs only affect a small percentage of individuals going through alcohol detox, the mortality rate for those who do is about 5%-15%, the need for medical attention should it emerge is essential.
+The delirium tremens (DTs) is a very serious development that constitutes a emergency.
+While the DTs only affect a small percentage of individuals going through alcohol detox, the mortality rate for those who do is about 5%-15%, the need for attention should it emerge is essential.
 Symptoms of the DTs include severe mental confusion, tremors, fever, high blood pressure, hallucinations, and seizures.